Approved by: Office of Student Affairs

 5. Candidate Speaking or Participating as Non-Candidate

 Candidates for public office may also be invited to speak at either campus in their individual capacities as a non-candidate.
-For example, an incumbent state governor running for re-election, who is also an alumn,may be invited to speak in her capacity as an alumnae without the activity constituting an impermissible political activity.
-During the speech, no reference should be made to the governor’s status as a candidate for public office nor should any campaign activity occur in concurrence with the speech.
-Any promotional material related to the speech should make clear that the governor is appearing in her capacity as an alumna, without any mention of her candidacy for re-election.
+For example, a, a candidate running for public office may be invited to speak in their capacity outside their candidacy without the activity constituting an impermissible political activity.
+During the speech, no reference should be candidate’s status as a candidate for public office nor should any campaign activity occur in concurrence with the speech.
+Any promotional material related to the speech should make clear that speaker is appearing in their specific capacity, without any mention of candidacy for public office.

 A candidate may also choose to appear on campus at an event open to the public.
-If the candidate is asked to speak or be recognized at the event, the university must ensure that: the candidate was selected for reasons other than status as a candidate or public office official; she speaks only in a non-candidate capacity; no mention is made of her status as a public official or candidate; no campaign activity occurs in relationship to the appearance; and the university must maintain a nonpartisan atmosphere during the event.
+If the candidate is asked to speak or be recognized at the event, the university must ensure that: the candidate was selected for reasons other than status as a candidate or public office official; the candidate speaks only in a non-candidate capacity; no mention is made of their status as a public official or candidate; no campaign activity occurs in relationship to the appearance; and the University must maintain a nonpartisan atmosphere during the event.

-Candidates are allowed to enter residence halls and apartments, with approval, but are limited to only the designated lobby or commons area.
+Candidates are allowed to enter residence halls and apartments, with approval, but are limited to only the designated lobby or commons area, beginning no earlier than 10:00am and ending no later than 7:00pm.
 Candidates are explicitly prohibited from entering the personal dwelling unit of all residence halls and apartments.